 Although there isn’t a specific document titled “meter tail regulations,” various sections within BS7671 pertain to the installation of cables, including the essential meter tails.
 Let’s break down the key sections of BS7671 that apply to meter tails:

 Now, since this guide primarily aims to assist you with 18th edition electrical inspections (EICRs), our focus will mainly revolve around what you should be looking for during such assessments.
 However, it’s also vital to understand the considerations for installing meter tails in a new electrical setup.

 For a comprehensive grasp of meter tail regulations, it’s advisable to cross-reference this information with our “Consumer Unit Regulations Guide 2024,” as it includes specific sections that relate to meter tails.
 This additional resource can provide further insights into this critical aspect of electrical installations and inspections.

 Requirement for adequate support for Meter Tails/Cables

-In most instances like this the cable passing through the wall is providing adequate support, assuming the length of tails within the meter cabinet are not too long.
+When inspecting older installations, especially those where meter tails pass from an external cabinet through a wall cavity to the consumer unit, attention to detail is crucial.
+In most cases like this, the cable passing through the wall provides adequate support, assuming the length of the tails within the meter cabinet is not excessive.